 Visit CMHC for information regarding home renovation financing options.
 Perusing their site, particularly the Green Renovation Guide, might help you decide whether to buy and renovate that fixer upper.

-If you're interested in learning more about buying an investment property, check out my book The Happy Agent.
+If you're interested in learning more about buying an investment property, check out Ross' book The Happy Agent.

 An entire chapter is devoted to the subject.
 Learn about return on investment, effective planning, short and long term investments, various principles involved and more.
-It's chock full of knowledge accumulated during my successful 40-year career in the business.
+It's full of knowledge accumulated during his successful 40-year career in the business.